Onasusweb/phpAuction/README.md

 phpAuction
 ==========

-php5 with mysqli site, and yes, bootstrap front end again.
-To use, you will first need to import the MySQL queries in the resources folder.
+To use, you will first need to run the all queries/load sql files form the resources folder.
 Once this is completed, please remove this directory from the project folder.
-This is an early version, and upcoming one with include emails, as well as stronger password security.No demo yet, as I am in the process of moving hosts.

 Notes:
 - Please be sure to change the password, and username in the SQL import.
 - Tested on php 5.3 with mysqli extension

+Upcoming Features:
+- email functionality
+- stronger password security.

+Demo:
+- No demo yet, as I am in the process of moving hosts.